Frequently Asked Questions

 - Rights for you in relation to payment of your exit entitlement

-Residents are required to be over 65 years of age, or if there is more than one resident acquiring the right to reside, one of them is required to be over 65 years of age.
+Residents are required to be over 65 years of age, or if there is more than one resident acquiring the right to reside, one of the residents of the couple is required to be over 65 years of age.

 Reflections on the Bay offers flexible entry price options with the Deferred Management Fee (DMF) model.